-Just place your unpeeled bananas on a cooking sheet, line with foil or parchment paper and bake at 250 degrees for 20-30 minutes.
-It’s like magic.
+Yes, you just place your unpeeled bananas on a cooking sheet lined with foil or parchment paper and bake at 250 degrees for 20-30 minutes.
+It's like magic.

 What's your favorite type of banana bread?
 Moist and delicious or dry and cardboard-like?

 Not trying to sway you in one direction or anything!

 Blueberry Crostata Recipe

 Best Soft & Chewy Oatmeal Cookies

 Yummo!!!
 Banana Bread is a favorite around here too.
 This looks so good.
 Thanks for sharing the tip about ripening bananas in the oven.
 Gotta love the internet!!!

 Have a great Sunday and great new week ahead.

 I remember reading Hints From Heloise in my local paper years ago and now I just Google things.
 Much quicker.